Do you know how easy it is to ruin your morning smoothie?

 Our kids might be guilty of this.
 Yes you need to add some sweetener so it tastes good, but they've been known to overdo it at times.
 The key, though, is to add in just enough to give it a pleasant flavor, but not too much.

 Also the TYPE of sweetener matters–best are those that are not overly refined, this way they still have some nutrients left.
 My favorites are a little real maple syrup, maple sugar, or palm/coconut sugar.
 Note that if you're using pineapples, pineapple juice, mangos, bananas, or another sweet fruit or fruit juice, you won't need any sweetener at all!

 3. The last way to easily ruin your morning smoothie is to load up on the anti-nutrients, which block the good stuff and can cause problems in our bodies if we eat too much.

-If you like to supercharge your morning smoothie with some dark leafy greens, like kale or spinach for example, you probably know that you really should lightly cook these before tossing them in.
+If you like to supercharge your morning smoothie with some dark leafy greens, like chard or spinach for example, you probably know that you really should lightly cook these before tossing them in.
 This decreases the goitrogens, which can cause thyroid issues, and the oxalates, which can cause inflammation and can cause calcium to build up where it shouldn't.
 Get this: Dr. Cowan's vegetable powders, the ones I told you about above, are the ONLY ones I know of who first steam their greens before dehydrating them.